Shopify/polaris/.github/CONTRIBUTING.md

 ## Feature requests

 Before requesting a feature, search the [existing feature requests](https://github.com/Shopify/polaris-react/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3A%22feature+request%22+sort%3Areactions-%2B1-desc).
 You can [👍 upvote](https://help.github.com/articles/about-conversations-on-github/) feature requests to help the Polaris team set priorities.
 If a feature request is closed, you can still upvote!
-A closed feature request means it's not something we're currently working on, but we take all your input into account when planning what to work on next.
+A closed feature request means it’s not something we’re currently working on, but we take all your input into account when planning what to work on next.

 Otherwise, [request a feature](https://github.com/Shopify/polaris-react/issues/new?template=FEATURE_REQUEST.md).